atlassian-labs/react-resource-router/docs/router/ssr.md

 };
 ```

-Notice that we do not need to provide any `resourceData` object to the `ServerApp`,the `StaticRouter` handles this for us internally.
+Notice that we do not need to provide any `resourceData` object to the `ServerApp`, the `StaticRouter` handles this for us internally.

+To prevent slow APIs from causing long renders on the server you can optionally pass in `maxWaitTime` as an option to `StaticRouter.requestResources`.
+If a route resource does not return within the specified time then its data and promise will be set to null.